dabrahams/Contracts/Contracts.md

 ## Introduction

+Thank you to STLab team and to our group of content previewers, especially Laura Savino, who spent many hours with me talking about this material.

 This is the first in a series of Better Code seminars from the Software Technology Lab, which are aimed at elevating the quality of programming everywhere.
 We're rolling this episode out first because